 4. Find a Venue

 Once you have received the poll results and have chosen a date, it is now time to choose your venue.
 Reach out to people you know who may have connections or can give a referral.
 By utilizing your connections, you can be certain to choose a wonderful venue, and potentially receive a discount.
 Getting the venue solidified is an important step for making the reunion a reality.

-When it comes to choosing the specific venue, one area of consideration is the amount of attendees you plan to have.
-If you received RSVPs already, you can base your judgment off that number.
+When it comes to choosing the specific venue, one area of consideration is the number of attendees you plan to have.
+If you received RSVPs already, you can base your judgment on that number.
 If you have not received RSVPs yet, you can estimate based upon how many people responded to the poll about potential dates.